 Essentially, ULIPs are market-linked insurance plans, where the returns you earn are based on how the underlying investment performs.
 You can track NAV (Net Asset Value), switch between funds, and even choose how aggressive or conservative your portfolio should be.

-In 2025, most insurers have made ULIPs more flexible, transparent, and digital-friendly.
+Most insurers have made ULIPs more flexible, transparent, and digital-friendly.
 You can now monitor performance in real-time, switch funds instantly via mobile apps, and access better disclosure of charges.

 Some modern updates include: